 What is an ELD?

-So, what is an ELD?
-This is one of the most common questions our team gets on a regular basis.
-ELD, electronic logging device, e-logs, electronic logs… these are all different terms for the same concept.
-ELD is the abbreviation for electronic logging devices.
-We have drivers call and talk to us often confused about what electronic logs are and confused about which one meets the FMCSA mandated rule requirements.
-In this blog, we’ve compiled a list of the most frequently asked questions regarding ELD…keep reading below to become more knowledgable on the technology to improve your drive.
+We have drivers call and talk to us often confused about what electronic logs are and what they do.
+Some are confused about which one meets the Federal Carrier Safety Administration (FMCSA) mandated rule requirements.
+In this blog, we’ve compiled a list of the most frequently asked questions regarding ELDs in the trucking industry.
+Keep reading below to become more knowledgeable on the technology and how ELD solutions improve your drive.

-There are several different types of electronic logging device systems: BYOD, hard-wired, cellular, and Bluetooth to name the most widely- used.
 The most advanced systems are known to have “edge-computing” technology.
 This means that the data and “work” of the device is located within the actual hardware device.
-When the hardware device is doing all the work and storing all the data, drivers and carriers are less likely to experience a system-wide outage.
+When the hardware device does all the work and stores all the data, drivers and carriers are less likely to experience a system-wide outage.

 ELD FAQ – Electronic Logging Devices

-What is makes an ELD an ELD?
+What makes an ELD an ELD?

 An ELD consists of a hardware telematics unit, software to manage and display Records of Duty Status (RODS), and a display device.
 The entire system together is an ELD system as specified by FMCSA.
 The provider of the system must test and certify to the FMCSA that the entire system meets the ELD design specifications.